sanchitshaleen/chat-with-data/README.md

 # 🚀 Future Work
 - Add support for more file formats like DOCX, PPTX, etc.
+- Add web based loading so that any website can be loaded and queried on the go.
 - Create docker-compose setup for easier management of multiple containers.